KIPP x Robotics

 Today's spotlight is focused on KIPP Philosophers Academy robotics club and their incredible journey:

-20 KIPPsters joined KPA's robotics team this year, thanks in no small part to the opportunity presented through the Amazon Future Engineer grant, the diligence of KPA's science and math teachers, Scott Peterson and Julieta Zapata, and the amazing dedication of our KIPPsters.
+20 KIPPsters joined KIPP Philosophers' robotics team this year, thanks in no small part to the opportunity presented through the Amazon Future Engineer grant, the diligence of KPA's science and math teachers, Scott Peterson and Julieta Zapata, and the amazing dedication of our KIPPsters.
 'The students have shown increased ability and patience for problem-solving throughout the robotics season,' notes Mr. Peterson.
 He's seen students decrease their frustration when the programming or mission completions became more and more difficult to succeed in.
 'The FIRST Lego League fosters not only problem solvers and engineers, but also students who are caring, sharing and team players with other Robotics teams at their competitions.'

 Mr. Peterson also felt that 'participating in the robotics program has inspired a new insight into additions that can be included in our science and math curriculum.
 This program instills a love of programming and an increased ability of students to experience the skills they learn in math and science classes.'